rit-sse/election-tools/README.md

 collecting a CSV of people who have voting rights, and later import that into Qualtrics.

-Find the included SQL script to download the member list from Scoreboard into a CSV.
+Find the included Node.js script to download the member list from Scoreboard into a CSV.
 Make any adjustments now: be sure to remove anomalies, correct name spellings, and add advisors.

 In Qualtrics, click on the 'Contacts' link on the top menu bar.
 Click 'Create